Classic Quiche Lorraine Recipe

 • Roll out the dough on a floured surface.
 Line your buttered or parchment-lined pan with the dough.

 • Prick the bottom with a fork.
-Cover with parchment and baking weights (or dried beans), and blind-bake for 10–15 minutes.
+Cover with parchment and baking weights (or dried beans), and blind-bake for 10 to 15 minutes.
 Remove the paper and weights.

 • Prepare the filling: While the crust bakes, dice the bacon if needed and cook in a dry skillet over medium-high heat for about 3 minutes until lightly browned.
 Scatter over the baked crust.